primer/css/docs/content/utilities/layout.md

     <h3>Title</h3>
     <p>Until recently, the prevailing view assumed lorem ipsum was born as a nonsense text.
 “It's not Latin, though it looks like it, and it actually says nothing,” Before & After magazine answered a curious reader, “Its ‘words’ loosely approximate the frequency with which letters occur in English, which is why at a glance it looks pretty real.”</p>
   </main>
-  <footer class="border position-sticky bottom-0 color-bg-secondary p-3">Sticky footer 1</footer>
+  <footer class="border position-sticky bottom-0 color-bg-subtle p-3">Sticky footer 1</footer>
 </section>

 <section class="mb-3">